seanTsmith/tequila/samples/bootstrap3-panels-interface-sample/text/info.md

 TODO
 ---
+  * Presentation!!!
-  * Fixed drag and drop on panels
+  * Fix drag and drop on panels